xumzheng/microsoft-graph-docs/api-reference/beta/api/identitycontainer-post-b2cuserflows.md

   ]
 }-->

-### Example 4: Create a user flow with the default values and configuration for session lifetime
+### Example 4: Create a user flow with the default values and configuration for session and token lifetimes

 #### Request